SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of DermTech, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of December 15, 2023 – (NASDAQ: DMTK)

 NEW YORK, Nov.
-13, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of DermTech, Inc..
+16, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of DermTech, Inc.

 Shareholders who purchased shares of DMTK during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.